CarlWright/bmp085/README.md

 When you call `bmp085::read_pressure(Sensor_PID)`, you get `{ok, <air pressure in Pa>}`.
 1 Pa equals 0.01hPa or 0.01mbar.

 For example, I called it now and got `{ok,98958}`.

+## Altitude

+When you call `bmp085:read_altitude(Sensor_PID)`, you get `{ok, <altitude in meters>}`.
+This implements the algorithm found in the data sheet for the Bosch BMP180, but I"m not impressed with the results.
+It doesn't get close to the results I expect for today's test location in the U.S. Midwest.

+All the development and testing of this software was done on a Raspberry PI model B using Erlang version 18.
+The sensor was an Adafruit Bosch BMP180 pressure sensor.